Detectability of axion-like dark matter for different time-delay interferometry combinations in space-based gravitational wave detectors: Laser interferometers and TDI combinations

 Currently, the most common combinations include Michelson, Sagnac, fully symmetric Sagnac, Beacon, Relay, and Monitor.
 The first three combinations have already been thoroughly studied in the application of detecting axion-like dark matter, and it has been found that the Sagnac combination can maximize the sensitivity of the interferometer for axion-like dark matter~\cite{Yao_2025,yao2025axionlikedarkmattersearch}.
 Here we mainly study the remaining three combinations and compare them with the Sagnac combination.

-The TDI combinations Monitor, Beacon, and Relay consist of (E,F,G), (P,Q,R) and (U,V,W)~\cite{PhysRevD.62.042002,Tinto:2020fcc}, respectively.
-Here we mainly consider E, P and U combinations, and other combinations can be obtained by permuting the indices .
-We present the space-time diagrams~\cite{Wang:2024ckw} for these TDI combinations in Figs.~\ref{fig:33}--\ref{fig:35}.
+{ The TDI combinations Monitor, Beacon, and Relay consist of $\{E,F,G\}$, $\{P,Q,R\}$ and $\{U,V,W\}$~\cite{PhysRevD.62.042002,Tinto:2020fcc}, respectively.
+Each group of capital letters represents the signal combination number extracted from different spacecraft vertices in each TDI combination.
+Here we mainly consider $E$, $P$ and $U$ combinations, and other combinations can be obtained by permuting the indices.} We present the space-time diagrams~\cite{wang2024timedelayinterferometryastrodgw,Wang_2021,Wang:2024ckw} for these TDI combinations in Figs.~\ref{fig:33}--\ref{fig:35}.
 Their expressions are given by~\cite{WANG2012211,PhysRevD.106.044054}

 where $D_{ijk}\eta_{i}(t)\equiv\eta_{i}(t-L_{i}-L_{j}-L_{k})$.
 Note that here we employ a linear-combination-based method to combine the signals, instead of subtracting two virtual paths as in the Sagnac combination.